FORML: A Riemannian Hessian-free Method for Meta-learning on Stiefel Manifolds: Preliminaries

 Based on the above operations, $\textit{\textbf{P}}$ in Eqn.~\eqref{eqn:mani_optimization} is updated by:

-where $\alpha$ is the step size and $\big(-\alpha \pi_{\boldsymbol{P}^{(t)}}(\nabla J)\big)$ is the search direction on the tangent space.
-In Riemannian gradient descent algorithms, search directions are computed by transforming the Euclidean gradient $\nabla J$ to the Riemannian gradient using the orthogonal projection operation.
+where $\alpha$ is the step size and $-\alpha \pi_{\boldsymbol{P}^{(t)}}(\nabla J)$ is the search direction on the tangent space.
+Riemannian gradient descent algorithms compute search directions by transforming the Euclidean gradient $\nabla J$ to the Riemannian gradient using the orthogonal projection operation.
 After obtaining the Riemannian gradient on the tangent space, the retraction operation is applied to find the updated Riemannian parameter on manifolds.
 In other words, the retraction operation is analogous to traversing the manifold along the search direction.
-In some gradient-based methods such as Momentum SGD (M-SGD) \citep{qian1999momentum}, it is needed to take the sum of the gradient vectors over time.
-However, such summation of gradients over time is not a straightforward operation on a Riemannian manifold unless the gradients are \emph{parallely transported} to a common tangent space.
-Fig.~\ref{fig:manifold-operation} provides a detailed schematic of the various manifold operations as explained above.
+In certain optimization approaches like Momentum Stochastic Gradient Descent (M-SGD) \citep{qian1999momentum}, accumulating gradient vectors throughout the optimization process is necessary.
+Nonetheless, the aggregation of gradients over time poses a challenge when dealing with a Riemannian manifold, unless the gradients are parallel transported to a shared tangent space.